ShauryaP8/P-NP-prototype/README.md

 ## Contribution to Proving P = NP
 This development is a step toward creating a polynomial-time solution for an NP-complete problem.
-By attempting to optimize the TSP solution process and seeking efficiency improvements, we aim to contribute to the broader discussion and efforts in the computational complexity community regarding the P vs NP question.
+By attempting to optimize the TSP solution process and seeking efficiency improvements, I aim to contribute to the broader discussion and efforts in the computational complexity community regarding the P vs NP question.

 The approach taken—breaking down a complex problem into simpler, manageable parts and solving them in parallel—mirrors strategies that might be used to tackle other NP-complete problems.
 If scalable to larger instances and proven to be efficient across the board, this method could suggest that P = NP by providing a